 2. Shoplifting & External Theft: The Ever-Present Challenge

 Shoplifting is a perennial challenge for retailers.
-Implement visible security measures, such as CCTV cameras, security tags, and well-trained staff.
+Implement visible security measures, such as closed-circuit television (CCTV) cameras, security tags, and well-trained staff.
 Utilize advanced technologies like facial recognition and AI-powered surveillance to deter and detect theft.

 3. Supply Chain Fraud: The Hidden Threat